mina4gerges/HelloFlask/README.md

-# Hello Flusk
+# Hello Flask
-exemple how to use API request using flusk (python)
+exemple how to use API request using flask (python)